Learn-Write-Repeat/Open-contributions/Prachi_Python_Conditonals.md

       <li>'print(a)' here , is the statement inside the if block , which will be executed only if the boolean condition evalutes to True</li>
       <li>If the condition evalutes to false the statement(s) inside the if block will be ignored , and rest of the statements will be executed.</li>
       </ul>
+        <p>Let's take an example from our daily life:</p>
+        <p>Example: If it is rainiing, use an umbrella otherwise don't use an umbrella.</p>
+        <p>Explanation: Here , the condition is "if it is raining" , if this condition evaluates to true , then we use an umbrella ,otherwise, it is not raining so we don't need the umbrella.</p>
+        <p>Let us understand better by using flowchart</p>